The Holocaust and Wales: Jewish refugees as domestic servants

 Description

-This lesson looks at refugees from Nazi Germany who became domestic servants in Wales.
+This resource looks at refugees from Nazi Germany who became domestic servants in Wales.
 This was the most common occupation among refugees, with 20,000 women from Germany, Austria and Czechoslovakia entering Britain on domestic visas before September 1939.

 Students will hear an oral history testimony describing Fanny Höchstetter’s experience as a domestic servant and hotel chambermaid.